-This guidance explains the additional documents you would need, as well as your driving licence, to drive in the EU after 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) if the UK leaves with no withdrawal agreement.
+This guidance explains the additional documents you would need, as well as your driving licence, to drive in the EU after 29 March 2019 (may also apply to new exit date on 31 December 2020) if the UK leaves with no withdrawal agreement.

 Your driving licence is valid in the EU.
 As long as you hold a UK licence, you can drive for both work and leisure purposes throughout the EU without other documents.